AndrewWilliams3142/al-folio/_pages/publications.md

  - **Williams, A.**, Stier, P., Watson-Parris, D., Dagan, G.: Strong dependence of radiative forcing on the spatial pattern of absorbing aerosol.

- - **Williams, A.**, Dagan, G., Watson-Parris, D., Stier, P.: The sensitivity of local and global precipitation to the geographical location of absorbing aerosol in a GCM with fixed-SSTs
+ - **Williams, A.**, Dagan, G., Watson-Parris, D., Stier, P.: Local and global sensitivities of precipitation to the spatial pattern of absorbing aerosol

  - **Williams, A.**, Hempel, T.: How does tropical sea-surface temperature variability impact the radiative forcing of Indonesian biomass-burning aerosol?

+ - **Williams, A.** et al.: The linear sensitivity of regional precipitation to the spatial pattern of sea-surface temperature

 ### submitted:

- - <span style="font-size:24"> Watson-Parris, D., **Williams, A.**, Deaconu, L., Stier, P.: Model calibration using ESEm v1.0.0 – an open, scalable Earth System Emulator. </span>
+ - <span style="font-size:48"> Watson-Parris, D., **Williams, A.**, Deaconu, L., Stier, P.: Model calibration using ESEm v1.0.0 – an open, scalable Earth System Emulator. </span>

 <p>&nbsp;</p>